xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 ## Verification Steps

 ### Verifying EVPN ELAN control Plane
-The very first step is to verify weather the configured bridge-domain is in Up state on all the PE nodes.
+The very first step is to verify whether the configured bridge-domain is in Up state on all the PE nodes.
 For brevity we have included the verification outputs only from PE5.

 <div class="highlighter-rouge">
 <pre class="highlight">